weikanggong/BWAS/README.md

 This software package implement the idea of FC clusters, but also performs such a huge number of calculation (correlation matrix + GLM statistics) efficiently.
 It no longer has a memory requirement on your computer, and supports both python 2.7 and 3.6, and Mac/Linux/Win system.

 This is still the old matlab package.
-I am going to release this new python package soon in the future.
+I am going to release the new python package soon in the future.